- What is Nightingale?

 What is the Open Market Consultation, will industry have to disclose their technology?

-In the Open Market Consultation (OMC) we will initiate a dialogue with all interested parties and organise the opportunity to meet face to face with the hospitals collaborating within the consortium.
-In these meetings we will explain the clinical need (why do we need such an advanced remote monitoring system?) as well as the European Commission Pre-Commercial Procurement process and answer any additional questions.
+Our Open Market Consultation (OMC) meetings took place in March and April 2017 where we initiated a dialogue with all interested parties.
+In these meetings we explained the clinical need (why do we need such an advanced remote monitoring system?) as well as the European Commission Pre-Commercial Procurement process and answered any additional questions.

 If we share our current technology development with the Nightingale consortium will this remain confidential?